matteoNunz/virtualAssistant/README.md

 - Send a WhatsApp message or an email;
 - Ask for a joke;
 - Ask for a random advice;
-- Ask for the newest news;
+- Ask for the latest news;
 - Ask for the weather;
 - Translate a phrase.